Article

 The vendor fragmentation problem is getting worse before it gets better

-The market has been moving toward consolidation for years, and enterprises are increasingly pushing back on the fragmented-vendor model.
+The market has been moving toward consolidation for years, and companies are increasingly pushing back on the fragmented-vendor model.
 The question is whether consolidation means fewer vendors with the same structural weaknesses, or a genuinely different approach.

 There's a meaningful difference between aggregating third-party providers under a single contract and actually owning the process.
 I'd encourage any enterprise mobility leader to push hard on that distinction when evaluating partners.
 Who manages the case?
 Who is accountable when something goes wrong?
-Are you talking to your actual case team, or to a relationship manager who relays questions downstream?
+Are you talking to your actual case team, or to a client relationship manager who relays questions downstream?

 Deel Mobility